-Before the student can sit an exam, semester activities subject to compulsory participation (compulsory activities) must have been approved.
+Before the graduate can sit an exam, semester activities subject to compulsory participation (compulsory activities) must have been approved.
+Please see appendix C.

-If the student fails to comply with the compulsory participation and such participation is a requirement for sitting the exam, the lack of compliance will be regarded as absence from the exam, and the student will have used one examination attempt.
+If the graduate fails to comply with the compulsory participation and such participation is a requirement for sitting the exam, the lack of compliance will be regarded as absence from the exam, and the graduate will have used one examination attempt.